Last updated on April 9, 2025

 Mox Amber | Illustration by Steven Belledin

 The Moxen have a well-earned spot in Magic’s Hall of Fame.
-They’re part of the Power 9, and even attempts at making Moxes that aren’t as broken ended up with some pretty powerful cards.
-I personally don’t care that much for cards costing absurd prices, especially the ones that aren’t on the Reserved List.
+They’re part of the Power 9, and even attempts at making Moxes that aren’t as broken end up with as pretty powerful cards.
+I personally don’t care that much for cards that cost absurd prices, especially the ones that aren’t on the Reserved List.
 I think Wizards could (and should) reprint them more often and make them more accessible.

 Have you ever played with or against one of the original five Moxes?
-Do you think we’ll ever get a new Mox?
+What new Mox would you make?
 What’s your favorite non-Power 9 Mox?
-Feel free to leave a comment down below, and make sure to check out the Draftsim Discord to find an amazing community of Magic fans.
+Feel free to leave a comment, and make sure to check out the Draftsim Discord to find an amazing community of Magic fans.

 That’s all from me for now.
 Have a good one, and I’ll see you next time!